nus-cs2113-AY2122S1/tp/docs/UserGuide.md

    - `delete 1,3,5` would delete tasks with indexes 1, 3 and 5.
    - `delete 1-3` would delete tasks with indexes 1, 2 and 3.
    - `delete 1-3, 5` would delete tasks with indexes 1, 2, 3 and 5.
+   - `delete 5` would delete the task with index 5.
       >💡 **Note**: Whether there are any spaces between the commas, it does not matter.